theQuert/Knowledge-Updating-System/progress.md

 - Do not filter the duplicated sentences.
 (Done)
 - Re-extract the docs and summaries with the raw data.
 (Running)
     - Extract the section names of each instance (Done)
+    - Extract the texts exclude `summary` from instances, for section-pairing.
+(Running)
     - Align section names to each paragraph (Running)
         - Remove summaries from each full-contnent
         - Align the rest paragraphs to sections